BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ]
 ~~~

-The notional concept of envelope is useful but not technically accurate because envelope is structurally implemented as an enumerated type consisting of seven cases.
+The notional concept of envelope is useful, but not technically accurate because envelope is implemented structurally as an enumerated type consisting of eight cases.
 This allows actual envelope instances to be more flexible, for example a "bare assertion" consisting of a predicate-object pair with no subject, which is useful in some situations:

 ~~~
 "knows": "Bob"